jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 (the "latency from the xxx source operand" means latency when output of given isntruction is forwarded to xxx operand of the same following instruction)

-I'll note only things that are not montioned, wrong or unclear in the official manual.
+I'll note only things that are not mentioned, wrong or unclear in the official manual.

 additional resources:
 - https://github.com/llvm/llvm-project/blob/main/llvm/lib/Target/ARM/ARMScheduleM85.td (slightly incorrect about shifts)